GRE-Cheating-Service/.github/profile/README.md

 -   **Always Double-Check:** It's always best to directly verify the specific admissions requirements of your target universities.
 Some may have unique policies.
 Look for information on their graduate program websites or contact the admissions office.
 -   **Future Changes:** While unlikely, it's possible policies could change in the future.
 Stay updated on the latest GRE information available on the official ETS website: [https://www.ets.org/GRE](https://www.ets.org/GRE)

-Let me know if you'd like help finding the admissions requirements for specific universities!
+**Is GRE at home accepted** is a very reason of worry among students and the best thing that one can do is to contact their university.

 ## Can I pay someone to take my GRE exam?
 To be honest, you should not.
 But if you really need help, you can contact us on telegram and we will help you at a very reasonable price.
 It is very safe and we have helped many students get their dreams.

 ## Can we cheat in GRE exam?
 Yes, it is possible.
-Again, I do not recommend that but you can.
+Again, I do not recommend that but you can. **GRE home cheating** has already been done by thousands of candidates already.
 Contact us on telegram if you have any queries.

 ## Can you skip questions in computer GRE?
 Absolutely!
 One of the great advantages of the computer-delivered GRE is the ability to skip questions within a section.
 Here's how it helps: